dineshrajdhanapathyDD/AWSCB-DD/Devtools Article ref/Devtool overview.md

-This project demonstrates how to connect the **Kiro IDE** with **Model Context Protocol (MCP)** to seamlessly access and reference **AWS documentation** within your development workflow.
+This article refers how to get ideas about devtools using **Kiro IDE** with **Model Context Protocol (MCP)** to seamlessly access and reference **AWS documentation** within your development workflow.
 By configuring MCP, developers can pull relevant AWS service docs directly into the IDE, reducing context switching, speeding up troubleshooting, and making cloud development more efficient.

 -----